Cybersecurity

 Getting a Job in Cybersecurity

 This position presents excellent prospects, with job growth expected to outpace the average for all occupations.
-Over 27% of cybersecurity positions are open to candidates with some college education or an associate degree.
-Pursuing an Associate Degree and progressing to a Bachelor's degree further enhances the outlook, as employment is projected to increase by 35% over the next eight years.
-Bureau of Labor Statistics, US Department of Labor, Occupational Outlook Handbook, Information Security Analysts, on the Internet (accessed May 6, 2023).
+Employment of information security analysts is projected to grow 29 percent from 2024 to 2034, much faster than the average for all occupations.
+Bureau of Labor Statistics, US Department of Labor, Occupational Outlook Handbook, Information Security Analysts, on the Internet (accessed October 13, 2025).

 What is Cybersecurity?

 Cybersecurity is the practice of protecting systems, networks, and programs from digital ransomware attacks.
-These data breaches usually involve illegally accessing, changing, or destroying sensitive data such as credit cards and private information or interrupting normal business processes.
-Implementing effective endpoint security measures is particularly challenging because increasing devices control every aspect of our lives, including mobile devices, computers, and networks the organization intends to keep safe.
+Data breaches involve illegal access, alteration, and destruction of sensitive data like credit cards, personal information, or business disruption.
+Implementing effective endpoint security measures is particularly challenging due to the increasing number of devices controlling every aspect of our lives.
+This includes mobile devices, computers, and network organizations that aim to protect.
 In an organization, people, processes, and technology must complement one another to create an effective defense against cyber attacks.
 Everyone benefits from advanced cyber defense programs.
-At an individual level, a cybersecurity attack can result in everything from identity theft to extortion attempts to the loss of important data.
+A cybersecurity attack can lead to identity theft, extortion attempts, and the loss of critical data at an individual level.
 Everyone relies on critical infrastructure to keep society functioning.

 Why should I pursue Cybersecurity?

 A cybersecurity professional ensures the data remains safe.
-Cybersecurity career paths vary depending on interests, including incident response, operational tasks for security services, application cybersecurity, digital threat assessments, and implementing digital risk programs with business teams.
+Cybersecurity career paths vary based on interests, including incident response, security services operations, and application cybersecurity.
+Other paths involve digital threat assessments and implementing digital risk programs with business teams.
 Depending on your experience, consider the following cybersecurity jobs:

 - Entry-level: Systems Administrator, Network Engineer, Network Administrator, or Security Administrator